COMILLA BOARD-2016

 or, There is nobody but wants enemies.

-(b) As the heart is formed for love, it cannot be happy without the opportunity
+(b) As the heart is formed for love, it cannot be happy without the opportunity of giving and receiving love.

 (c) But without loving others, you can’t find them to love you.